jurgenwigg/py3S60/newcore/Doc/library/importlib.rst

    .. method:: invalidate_caches()

       An optional method which, when called, should invalidate any internal cache used by the finder.
-Used by :meth:`importlib.machinery.PathFinder.invalidate_caches`
-      when invalidating the caches of all cached finders.
+Used by :meth:`PathFinder.invalidate_caches` when invalidating the caches of all cached finders.